 - what was their favourite TV programme?

-- linking objects and special things – it is important for children to have some of the special objects that belonged to their parent.
-These might be items of clothing, jewellery or other objects
+It is important for children to have some of the special objects that belonged to their parent.
+These might be items of clothing, jewellery or other objects.

-- make time to sit down and listen – your child will talk when they are ready and usually in small bursts.
-These are precious windows to your child’s understanding of what has happened
+Your child will talk when they are ready and usually in small bursts.
+These are precious windows to your child's understanding of what has happened.

 When can therapy help?

 Children often protect their parents fearing that they will bring further sadness if they express their grief.